oxwhirl/pymarl/README.md

 python -m pysc2.bin.play --norender --rgb_minimap_size 0 --replay NAME.SC2Replay
 ```

+**Note:** Replays cannot be watched using the Linux version of StarCraft II.
+Please use either the Mac or Windows version of the StarCraft II client.

 ## Documentation/Support

 Documentation is a little sparse at the moment (but will improve!).
 Please raise an issue in this repo, or email [Tabish](mailto:tabish.rashid@cs.ox.ac.uk)